-The Blasket Islands, or as they are known in Irish Na Blascaodaí, lie around 6 km beyond the most westerly tip of the Dingle Peninsula (Leithinis an Daingin) in County Kerry.
+The Blasket Islands, or as they are known in Irish Na Blascaodaí, lie around 6 km beyond the most westerly tip of the Dingle Peninsula (Leithinis an Daingin), in County Kerry.

 No other island community of this size has yielded such a literary wealth, producing world renowned writers, such as Peig Sayers, who documented island life in their beloved Irish language and whose work has been translated into many languages.

-The Great Blasket remains uninhabited today but the island is open to visitors.
+The Great Blasket remains uninhabited today, but the island is open to visitors.
 Explore this historic island on foot along its steep grassy paths and hilly tracks.
 Discover the pre-historic remains and extraordinary bird life as well as the large colony of seals who have made The Great Blasket their home.

 Visit the Blasket Islands centre in Dún Chaoin for an insight into the islands.

 Passenger ferries to Great Blasket Island operate on a seasonal basis from Cé Dhún Chaoin (Dunquin Pier), Dingle Marina and Ventry Pier.